fxu1024/fxu1024.github.io/docs/base/trino.md

 ![](../../assets/images/base/trino01.png)

-- You can see the file `ranger-2.4.0-trino-plugin.tar.gz` in the target directory.
+- You can see the package `ranger-2.4.0-trino-plugin.tar.gz` in the `target` directory.
 ```bash
 ls -l ~/ranger-release-ranger-2.4.0/target
 total 57156